cuhk-seclab/SelectFuzz/readme.md

 [1] Temporal system call specialization for attack surface reduction, Usenix Security Symposium 2020.

-4. __How do I check if the fuzzer runs correctly__?
+4. __Important: How do I check if the fuzzer runs correctly__?

 SelectFuzz would NOT report errors.
 To see if the fuzzer runs correctly, you can check the distance files, e.g., /selectfuzz/scripts/fuzz/libming-CVE-2018-8807/obj-aflgo/temp/distance.cfg.txt if you run CVE-2018-8807.
 The distance file should contain some distance information if things run correctly.

-If there is no distance information, please check /selectfuzz/scripts/fuzz/CVE/obj-aflgo/temp/real.txt.
-If it starts with $, delete $ in the scripts (e.g., $ in "echo $'decompile.c:349' > $TMP_DIR/real.txt" in /selectfuzz/scripts/fuzz/libming-CVE-2018-8807.sh).
+If there is no distance information, it means there are something wrong.
+Please check /selectfuzz/scripts/fuzz/CVE/obj-aflgo/temp/real.txt.
+If it starts with $, delete $ in the scripts (e.g., the first $ in "echo $'decompile.c:349' > $TMP_DIR/real.txt" in /selectfuzz/scripts/fuzz/libming-CVE-2018-8807.sh).
 If it does not work or if you meet other issues, please contact me at <chluo@cse.cuhk.edu.hk>.

 ## License